laurentsifre/MatlabHeaderHtml/readme.md

 Usage
 --------------

-From the terminal run
+From the terminal, running

-	java -jar MatlabHeaderHtml.jar path/to/your/matlab/code/root/ /path/to/where/you/want/the/doc/to/be/compiled subfolder1 subfolder2 subfolder3
+	java -jar MatlabHeaderHtml.jar path/to/code path/to/doc folder1 folder2

+will convert all .m files in path/to/code/folder1 and in path/to/code/folder 2 and will write corresponding html documentation in path/to/doc/folder1 and path/to/doc/folder2